FAQs

 • How much space is required for delivery?

 We need 12 feet 6 inches of clearance from the ground to the top of the container; and a total of 16 feet of clearance to allow for the highest extension of the tilt-bed trailer.
-It is important that there are no power lines, tree branches, or other obstructions at the site that do not meet the above height restrictions.

-• Can weather affect delivery?
+• Can weather affect my shipping container delivery?

 Yes, weather can affect delivery.